prim4t/Awesome-No-Code-Startup-tools/README.md

 - [crew3](https://crew3.xyz/) The future of communities
 - [TestApp.io](https://testapp.io/) Built by developers to solve the pain of app distribution for development teams 💪
 - [mailerlite](https://www.mailerlite.com/) Digital marketing tools to grow your audience faster and drive revenue smarter
+- [Linx](https://linx.software) General-purpose platform to build and host APIs, intgeraitonas and automations

 ### web3